 The four activities do not exist in isolation to each other.
 Life processes are an expression of these four 'bodies' constant interaction with each other.

 Spirit or Star EM Forces from the Galaxy, become active within the Solar system, before moving on to become active within the Atmosphere and then within the Earth itself.
-Once they reach the Earth, this compound of forces becomes part of the Earths reflected energy, which streams back towards the Cosmos.
+Once they reach the Earth, this compound of forces, I often refer to as the Cosmic Ether, becomes part of the Earths reflected energy, which streams back towards the Cosmos.
 It is in this reflected process that life forms arise.

 To help with following this unique journey of language, I can provide two diagrams.
-(1, see page 45) The first identifies all of the energetic bodies interactions.
-While the second places the terminology used in the Agriculture lectures, in their appropriate position in relationship to the energetic activity described in the top diagram.
+(1,2, page 12) The first (2) identifies all of the energetic bodies interactions.
+While the second (1) places the terminology used in the Agriculture lectures, in their appropriate position in relationship to the energetic activity described in the top diagram.

-The first step has been taken by identifying the order we find in the external environment - diagram (b).
+We have taken the first step by identifying the order we find in the external environment - diagram (b).
 This can be seen as the 'what is'.-These are the external energetic spheres, and for ease of later differentiation I like to call these 'Cosmic' spheres.
-This term is often used to include all things beyond our Galaxy as well.
+This term is often used to include all things beyond our Galaxy as well .

-We need to take another step in our considerations, however to reach the glossary diagram.
-(1 on pg 46)
+We need to take another step in our considerations, to reach the glossary diagram.
+(1 on pg 12)

-A significant phenomena that is easily overlooked when observing astronomy, is that everything is moving, and that it has been moving for a very long period of time.
+A significant phenomena that is easily overlooked when observing astronomy, is that everything is moving, and it has been moving for a very long period of time.
 This can be summed up as "Creation = Movement + Time".
 It is these two factors that stand at the very base of the 'created ' organisations we find about us.

-Once there is movement of any matter, it is not long before it begins to spin, and a gyroscopic electro-magnetic field develops.
-This EM field then organises the substance present in that field, in alignment with the magnetic field's positive and negative poles.
+Tesla and Russell, consider the primal Ether to a electro static field, made up of random electrons.
+Due to the natural polarising nature of electrons, order begins to occur within this chaotic movement, and it is not long before these moving electrons begin to spin into greater complexity, and a strong gyroscopic electro-magnetic field develops.
+Cymantics shows this begins at the 963Hz frequency.
+This EM field then organises all 'substance' present in that field, in alignment with the magnetic field's positive and negative poles.
 These poles are characterised by the formation of vortexes, on the vertical axis, (d) with a torus magnetic field joining them.
-This can observed in the magnetic field of Earth, with its North and South poles. (e) These poles, with their spinning vortices cause an inflow of force and matter, moving towards the center, and an outflow of force and matter moving from the center outwards to the periphery, along the horizontal plane (d)
+This can be observed in the magnetic field of Earth, with its North and South poles. (e) These poles, with their spinning vortices cause an inflow of force and matter, moving towards the center, and an outflow of force and matter moving from the center outwards to the periphery, along the horizontal plane (d).